MAXIORBOY/Off-Comp/README.md

-# ENG: A program used for turning off the computer with a given delay
+# Off-Comp is a program used for turning off the computer with a given delay